-As far as where and when I will practice, it will be varied depending on scheduling.
-I have followed along with friends using apps and YouTube, which have been great previously at being descriptive and easy to follow, but having an instructor in a classroom ensures expert guidance.
+Where and when I will practice, will vary.
+I have followed along with apps and YouTube in the past, which were great and easy to follow, but having an instructor in a classroom ensures expert guidance.
 I have several friends here in Vegas that teach so a good mix of both is the plan- whenever I can get it in.

 I find when I incorporate yoga, mobility sessions, lengthier warm-ups, and make more time for recovery, my body appreciates the dedication, and less pain is the reward.
 It seems so basic, right?
 And really, it is.
 It doesn’t require science to understand the why’s, but it does require taking action and putting in the effort.